-A typical TFT LCD module product consists of a TFT LCD panel, one or more COG (chip-on-glass) driver ICs, a backlight unit and an interface FPC.
+A typical TFT LCD module product consists of a TFT LCD panel, one or more COG (chip-on-glass) driver ICs, a backlight unit, and an interface FPC.
 Several TFT display interface technologies coexist today.
-Picking the right technology depends on the specific end-product concerns.
+Picking the right technology depends on specific end-product concerns.
 Most often the display panel input will dictate that choice since TFT panels are designed to be COG bonding pad compatible with a very limited number of driver ICs.
 This article discusses the interfaces between TFT LCD modules and the typical CPUs found in embedded applications.

 Typical TFT interfaces are determined by the particular TFT panel size and resolution:

 - Up to 3.5” size with 128×160 to 240×320 resolution – normally have SPI, parallel MPU or RGB interface

 - Between 4.3” and 7” sizes with 480×272 to 800×480 resolution – mostly have RGB interface

 - For mobile displays with a resolution higher than 480×854 – the normal interface is RGB, MIPI or LVDS